Anthony Roche: Early life and education

 Anthony Roche was born on 17 August 1976 in Brisbane, Queensland.
 He may have French citizenship as well as Australian.

 In 1994, Roche played in the Australian Schoolboys International team.

 Career

 Roche first played for Wynnum District in Brisbane, Queensland.

 He represented Queensland against New South Wales in 2000 (when he scored once) and 2002 (no goals).

 In 2002 he joined Brisbane Strikers in the National Soccer League, under coach John Kosmina.
 He played as a forward, number 21, scoring 12 goals in 21 games.

-That attracted the interest of Fortuna Dusseldorf and he signed for the then-Oberliga Nordrhein club from the Strikers for the 2004/5 season.
+That attracted the interest of Fortuna Düsseldorf and he signed for the then-Oberliga Nordrhein club from the Strikers for the 2004/5 season.
 He failed to make an impact in Germany, despite coach Massimo Morales's hopes for his "killer instinct" in front of goal.

 He then joined English side and Yeovil Town in League Two from July 2004, but retired in December 2004.